About the project

 - Produce an ‘Atlantic Vision’ roadmap for MSP in the European Atlantic

 The project will produce methodologies, practical guidance documents, communication tools and a catalogue of relevant information to assist the work of MSP authorities.
 The work will culminate in an ‘Atlantic Vision’ – a roadmap for MSP in the European Atlantic marine region.
-All published documents will be available via the Publications page.
+Outputs will be available via the Resources page.